kenan116/tolaptop/README.md

 # tolaptop
-working with git on pc
+working with git on pc by ulemu mwenye